 This summer dive into an unforgettable tropical adventure in Fiji with Travel For Teens, exploring an amazing country both in and out of the water.
-Find yourself immersed in incredible underwater environments and reefs as you get your PADI scuba certification in paradise.
+Find yourself immersed in incredible underwater environments and reefs as you get your SSI scuba certification in paradise.
 Led by our professional guides, safely swim with reef sharks, manta rays and countless other species of fish and coral!
 This program is also available for students who are already certified divers who are interested in spending extra time diving and exploring Fiji’s underwater world.
 Complement your diving skills with a community service project focused on marine ecosystem maintenance.
 Strap on your gear and dive underwater to help with a variety of projects including coral planting, fish ID-ing, fish surveying, and more.
 For a true cultural immersion, join our high school program in Fiji and see how this island country lives!

 You will pair your adrenaline charged scuba adventures with ample time to thoroughly experience the enchanting hospitality and fascinating culture of the Fijian people as you island-hop through the stunning Yasawa islands.
 Spend your days relaxing on picture-postcard beaches, dive into Fijian culture, swim in limestone caves, hike the islands for incredible views, and much more!

 During this program, you will…

-- Obtain your Open Water Diver* certification through PADI while exploring vibrant coral reefs teeming with incredible exotic marine life
+- Obtain your Open Water Diver* certification through SSI while exploring vibrant coral reefs teeming with incredible exotic marine life

 - Hike for incredible sunrise and sunset views of the Yasawa Islands